arucard21/SimplyRESTful-Framework/client-ts/README.md

 * It requires only the TypeScript classes of the API resources (at runtime).
 * The HTTP-based API access is mapped to simpler [CRUDL](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete)-based access.

+The client uses TypeScript types to describe the API resources and deserializes them to their JSON data types (e.g. `object`, `string`, `number`, etc.).
+Non-JSON data types (e.g. `Date`, `URL` or custom classes) are not deserialized fully, they are kept as their JSON data type.
+Mapping the JSON data to these data types would need to be done in your own project, outside of this client.
+The client cannot know about all of these classes nor how to map them correctly.

 ## Usage
 For the API resource in the SimplyRESTful API you wish to access, create a TypeScript type that extends the `HALResource` type provided by `simplyrestful-client`.
 ```TypeScript